Entry and re-entry of dogs, cats, ferrets and other pets in tourist traffic from third countries to Austria

 Entry requirements

-Invertebrates (except bees, bumblebees, mollusks and crustaceans), ornamental aquatic animals, amphibians, reptiles, and rodents and domestic rabbits:
+Invertebrates (except bees, bumblebees, molluscs and crustaceans), ornamental aquatic animals, amphibians, reptiles, rodents and domestic rabbits:

-These animals are required to be accompanied by the owner or other authorized person responsible for the animals on behalf of the owner during the movement and are not intended to be the subject of a sale or transfer of ownership.
+For these animals, they must be accompanied by the owner or another authorised person who is responsible for the animals on behalf of the owner during the movement and are not intended to be the subject of a sale or transfer of ownership.
 A certificate is not required.

-For dogs, cats, ferrets, entry requirements vary depending on the state of origin:
+The entry conditions for dogs, cats and ferrets vary depending on the country of origin:

-1. A) Entry of dogs, cats and ferrets is possible from all third countries if the following conditions are met:
+1. A) From all third countries, entry of dogs, cats and ferrets is possible if the following conditions are met:

-• A declaration in accordance with Article 25(3) of Regulation(EU) No 576/2013 must be presented for each animal.
-This declaration must be issued in English and German and must be completed in PRINTED WRITING.
-The model for this declaration is set out in Regulation(EU) No 577/2013 in Annex IV Part 3.
+- A declaration in accordance with Article 25(3) of Regulation(EU) No 576/2013 must be submitted for each animal.
+This declaration must be issued in German and English and be completed in PRINT.
+The model for this declaration is set out in Part 3 of Annex IV to Regulation(EU) No 577/2013

 If these conditions are met, a dog, cat or ferret has a minimum age of 7 months.

-1. B) From all third countries the re-entry of dogs, cats and ferrets originating from Austria or from other EU Member States is possible, if for each animal
+1. B) From all third countries, re-entry from Austria or from other EU-Member States is possible for dogs, cats and ferrets originating from Austria or other EU Member States, if for each animal

-• a pet passport(*) is carried along, in which
+- is accompanied by a pet passport(*) in which

-(*) A uniform document (pet passport) has been established for movements of dogs, cats and ferrets originating from one EU Member State to other EU Member States.
-In the pet passport, the identification of the animal in question must be noted by an authorized veterinarian, and the valid rabies vaccination and, if necessary, booster vaccinations against rabies and, if applicable, a titer determination must be confirmed.
+(*) A standardised document (pet passport) has been established for the movement of dogs, cats and ferrets originating from an EU Member State to other EU Member States.
+The pet passport must contain the identification of the animal concerned by an authorised veterinarian and confirmation of a valid rabies vaccination and, if necessary, booster vaccinations against rabies and, if applicable, a titer determination.

-In the case of re-entry of an animal whose pet passport shows that the rabies serological test was carried out with a positive result before this animal left the territory of the European Union, the waiting period of three months between blood collection and movement is not necessary.
+In the case of the re-entry of an animal whose pet passport shows that the serological rabies test was carried out with a positive result before this animal left the territory of the European Union, the waiting period of three months between blood collection and movement is not necessary.

 If no pet passport can be presented, the conditions under 1.
-A) must be fulfilled.
+A) must be met.

-(2) For dogs, cats and ferrets in transit from third countries listed by name in Annex II to Regulation (EU) No 577/2013, simplified conditions apply:
+2. for dogs, cats and ferrets travelling from third countries listed by name in Annex II of Regulation (EU) No. 577/2013, simplified conditions apply:

-Andorra, Switzerland, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Northern Ireland, Norway, San Marino, Vatican City are authorized to issue pet passports(*).
-Animals from these countries can enter the EU with the animal health certificate and declaration or with a pet passport.
+Andorra, Switzerland, the Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Northern Ireland, Norway, San Marino, Vatican City are authorised to issue pet passports(*).
+Animals from these countries can enter the EU with an animal health certificate and declaration or with a pet passport.

 2. A) Entry